wko27/blog/_daily/2018-06-24-Heavy_Food.md

   * spent half the night writing thank you cards to everybody
 * found out I can't stream from accelerometer or write to flash for more than X seconds
   * turns out shaking the sensor board while attached to Segger J-Link was causing the debugger to freak out
-  * Segger Embedded Studio reports that the stack is stuck in address 0xDEADBEEF though ...
 * found a weird bug where read from flash + send over UART results in flash erased?
   * writing some tests to debug further